 8. From 1942-1944, the Coast Guard had a championship hockey team, the Cutters, that played in the Eastern Amateur Hockey League, considered to be one of the most competitive of its time. (via USO)

-9. The Coast Guard is smaller than the New York City Police Department. (via U.S. Coast Guard Boating Safety Division)
+9. Depending on the source, the Coast Guard is either slightly larger or smaller than the New York (City) Police Department. (via Military.com, U.S. Coast Guard Boating Safety Division)

 10. The Coast Guard also patrols and maintains U.S. inland waterways, from the Great Lakes to the Mississippi River.
 The June 2018 American Legion Magazine featured an article on one inland-fleet cutter.